 Section 7.8.5 Regular expression literals now return an unique object each time the literal is evaluated.
-This change is detectable by any programs test the object identity of such literal values.
+This change is detectable by any programs that test the object identity of such literal values or that are sensitive to the shared side effects.